oliver-butterley/ma2/README.md

 ## Typesetting

 The document is written in Latex which can be typeset to produce a pdf (or other formats).
 Clone or download this repository.
 Then run ``bash typeset.sh`` to create the pdf document.
+Latex and Inkscape must be installed in order to compile the document.

 Alternatively compile the latex in whatever way you prefer.
 Perhaps run ``latexmk`` in the directory ``graphics`` to typeset all the figures and then run ``latexmk`` in the base directory.
 The output will be ``main.pdf``.
 The important thing is to typeset all the ``.tex`` in the graphics folder prior to typesetting ``main.tex``.